nickdonn1/ctools_gradehelper/README.md

 # ctools_gradehelper
-A little tool to help people grade with [the soon to be defunct] CTools (Sakai) Tested on OSX
+A little tool to help people grade with [the soon to be defunct] CTools (Sakai).
+Tested on OSX

 # Features